modelflow-ai/.github/packages/mistral-adapter/README.md

 Contributions are welcome.
 Please open an issue or submit a pull request in the main repository at [https://github.com/modelflow-ai/modelflow-ai](https://github.com/modelflow-ai/modelflow-ai).

-Please make sure to update tests as appropriate.

 ## License

 This project is licensed under the MIT License.
-For the full copyright and license information, please view the [LICENSE](LICENSE) file that was distributed with this source code.
+For the full copyright and license information, please view the LICENSE file that was distributed with this source code.